Updated: 20th February 2023

 Bees are insects, and like all insects, bees have six legs - or three pairs:

-Some tasks are performed preferentially by one set of legs, whilst for some activities, all legs are equally important.
+Bees need their legs to perform a variety of tasks, and some tasks are performed preferentially by one set of legs, whilst for some activities, all legs are equally important.

-This is possible because some legs have added features which assist the bee in different ways.
+Having a special function is possible because some legs have added features which assist the bee in different ways.

 Here are some of the ways in which the legs of bees perform different tasks.
 Some of these tasks may surprise you!